Fieldwork & Internships

 As you read the instructions and other materials below, remember that they are written for normal times, not the circumstances we are now under.
 All of the prerequisites and steps still apply, but will be modified for safety purposes where necessary.

-I always have students who apply for internships register for back-up courses in case the internship does not work out, and I will of course suggest that to students this time, too.
-So you can work on various contingency plans with your advisor for Spring 2021 course selection and register for enough credits to keep you on track for graduation.
-If an internship becomes possible, you can adjust your spring course schedule then.
+I always have students who apply for internships register for back-up courses in case the internship does not work out, and I will suggest that to students this time, too.
+You can work on various contingency plans with your advisor for Fall 2021 course selection and register for enough credits to keep you on track for graduation.
+If an internship becomes possible, you can adjust your fall course schedule then.

 To take an internship for credit in psychology on the main campus, students must apply by the end of the advisement period in the semester before they wish to do the internship (e.g., about midway through spring for an internship in fall).
 The application materials and instructions are provided in the files posted below.
 Students who wish to volunteer rather than register for an internship should contact the Center for Student Involvement and its Project Help staff to arrange that.